 The population of this town is 22,000 and is situated at an altitude of 113 m.
 Maximum temperature in summer rises to 45-47 degree Celsius and minimum is 27 degree, while in winter maximum is 28 degree and minimum is 4 degree.
 It receives an annual rainfall of 1,860 mm.
 Most countries with vast Buddhist population have a temple or monastery here.

 The 25 m Great Buddha Statue in the Japanese Kamakura style was unveiled by his holiness Dalai Lama in 1989.

 Bodhgaya is 12 km from Gaya, 140 km from Patna, 66 km from Rajgir and 482 km from Calcutta.

-By Air : Patna is the nearest airport with regular flights to Delhi, Ranchi, Lucknow, Calcutta, Chennai, Mumbai.
+By Air : Patna is the nearest airport with regular flights to Delhi, Ranchi, Lucknow, Calcutta, Chennai, and Mumbai.
 Calcutta, 482 km, has an international airport.

 By Rail : Gaya is the nearest railway station.
 Several superfast as well as express trains are available from Gaya.
 Gaya is on the main Delhi to Calcutta line and there are direct trains to Delhi, Calcutta, Varanasi, Puri and Patna.

 By Road : Bihar State Road Transport Corporation (SRTC) has bus services to Gaya, Patna, Nalanda and Rajgir.
 The main bus stand is opposite the Mahabodhi Temple.
 Private buses and taxis are also easily available.

 NALANDA : Nalanda was the most renowned university in ancient India.
 It derived its name from Na-alam-da, meaning Insatiable in Giving, one of the names by which the Lord Buddha was known.